 The order will become visible in the bookkeeping report immediately after archiving.

 Orders can be automatically archived either when they are received or when their products are marked as delivered.
 Alternatively, you can manually archive orders.

-When enabling archiving, notify our customer service which method you prefer.
+When enabling archiving, notify the MyCashflow customer service of your preferred method for archiving orders.

 Processing returns and exchanges for archived orders